NPranaya7/NPranaya7/README.md

 - **Image Classification for Lung Diseases**
    Built a real-time computer vision application for classifying lung diseases using edge computing and ML on **Jetson Nano**.

+- **Automated CI/CD Pipeline for Web Application Deployment**
+   Developed an automated CI/CD pipeline using Jenkins, Docker, and Git to streamline deployments on Azure.
+Configured Azure services (Azure Virtual Machines, Azure Blob Storage, Azure App Service, Azure Load Balancer) and wrote Terraform scripts to automate infrastructure provisioning.
+Implemented automated testing and continuous deployment to different environments, reducing deployment times by 70% and increasing efficiency.

+- **Customer Insights Data Pipeline**
+  Developed a scalable data pipeline using Azure Data Factory, ADLS2, and Spark on Databricks to process and analyze customer data, generating actionable insights into acquisition and operational efficiency.
+Integrated with Power BI for dynamic dashboards, enhancing data-driven decision-making.
+Achieved a 60% reduction in processing times

 ## 📈 Current Learning